 Workshop open to adults and youth ages 16 and up.

-Learn to make all natural handmade soap as we experiment with what we learned in the November 2017 workshop.
+As a summertime change of pace, learn to make all natural handmade soap as we experiment with what we learned in the November 2017 workshop.
 This will not be “melt and pour” but “from scratch” homemade soap.
 Like grandma did it but better.
 You will learn to make your own soap.
 You’ll learn how to safely handle lye, the properties that the various oils give to soap, how to use scents and colors and how to make your own soap recipes.

 We will have the equipment and supplies for you to make your own soap to take home.
 Or, you can watch and learn.